Gross Pay: Concept, Importance, and Application in Financial Management

 Why is it important to understand gross pay?

-Is gross pay the money I actually receive?
+Is gross pay the amount I actually receive?

 Does gross pay affect my taxes?